 print(response.content)

-On Linux/macOS: all code above runs identically — no OS-specific differences.
+On Linux/macOS: all code above runs identically.
+No OS-specific differences.

 Quick Reference